When Elvis Presley Met Richard Nixon Then Ratted Out the Beatles

-On Dec.
-21, 1970, Elvis Presley showed up unannounced at the entrance gate of the White House and dropped off a handwritten request to meet President Richard Nixon.
+Elvis Presley showed up unannounced at the entrance gate of the White House on Dec.
+21, 1970, dropping off a handwritten request to meet President Richard Nixon.
 Presley would use the encounter with Nixon to smear the Beatles as "a real force for anti-American spirit."

 During a red-eye flight from Los Angeles to Washington that morning, Presley jotted down a letter to Nixon that offered to "help the country out" in an era of violent protests against racism and the Vietnam War.
 "The drug culture, the hippie elements, the SDS, Black Panthers, etc. do not consider me as their enemy or as they call it, the establishment," he wrote.
 "I call it America, and I love it.
 Sir, I can and will be of any service that I can to help the country out."

 But there was a catch.
 "I can and will do more good if I were made a Federal Agent at Large, and I will help out by doing it my way through communications with people of all ages," he continued.
 "First and foremost, I am an entertainer, but all I need is the Federal credentials."